sisyphe-dev/Chain-Fusion-Educate-Series/README.md

 And try to collect the collateral ratios!

+In addition, you can `dfx deploy vault_frontend` to see all the vaults in the application.

 # Go Deeper

 You correctly fetched the Bitcoin Price but you might want to actually deal with ckBTC transaction?